dannoz77/markr-privacy-policy/README.md

 If you open external links (e.g., this privacy policy) or import from cloud storage providers, those services handle any network communication—not Markr.

 These actions are user-initiated and do not constitute data collection by us.
-Google Help

 5) Children’s Privacy:
 We don’t knowingly collect data from children.
 The app functions offline and does not transmit personal data.